Soul Food

 BIBLE STUDY

-Our Tuesday evening Bible study is back, after a short summer break, for the autumn season, recommencing on Tuesday 17th October 2023 at 7.30pm on the Zoom platform, when we will be beginning a series of studies taking us through the first twelve chapters of the book of Acts.
+Our Tuesday evening Bible study returns, after the summer break, for the autumn season, on Tuesday 17th September 2024 at 7.30pm , when we will be continuing our journey through the book of Acts with a series of eight studies covering the second half of the book, chapters 13-28.

-The seventh of our Bible studies on the book of Acts, focusing on Acts chapters 10 and 11, will take place on Wednesday 15th May at 7.30pm.
-You can find the questions we will be looking at together on that evening here.
+The seventh in our series of Bible studies on the second half of the book of Acts will take place on Tuesday 20th May 2025 at 7.30pm in 'Selah'.
+You can find the questions we will be looking at together on the evening here.

-The sixth of our Bible studies on the book of Acts, focusing in on Acts chapter 9, will take place on Tuesday 16th April 2024 at 7.30pm.
-You can find the questions we will be looking at together on that evening here.
+The sixth in our series of Bible studies on the second half of the book of Acts will take place on Tuesday 18th March 2025 at 7.30pm in 'Selah'.
+You can find the questions we will be looking at together on the evening here.

-The fifth of our Bible studies on the book of Acts, focusing in on Acts chapter 8, will take place on Tuesday 19th March 2024 at 7.30pm.
-You can find the questions we will be looking at together on that evening here.
+The fifth in our series of Bible studies on the second half of the book of Acts will take place on Tuesday 18th February 2025 at 7.30pm in 'Selah'.
+You can find the questions we will be looking at together on the evening here.

-The fourth of our Bible studies on the book of Acts, focusing on Acts chapters 6 and 7, will take place on Tuesday 20th February 2024 at 7.30pm.
-You can find the questions we will be looking at together on that evening here.
+The fourth in our series of Bible studies on the second half of the book of Acts will take place on Tuesday 21st January 2025 at 7.30pm in 'Selah'.
+You can find the questions we will be looking at together on the evening here.

-The third of our Bible studies on the book of Acts, focusing on Acts chapters 4 and 5, will take place on Tuesday 23rd January 2024 at 7.30pm.
-You can find the questions we will be looking at together on that evening here.
+The third of our series of Bible studies on the second half of the book of Acts will take place on Tuesday 19th November 2024 at 7.30pm in 'Selah'.
+You can find the questions we will be looking at together on the evening here.

-The first of our Bible studies on the book of Acts, focusing in on Acts chapter 1, will take place on Tuesday 17th October 2023 at 7.30pm.
-You can find the questions we will be looking at together on that evening here.
+The first Bible Study in the new autumn season will take place on Tuesday 24th September 2024 at 7.30pm.
+You can find the questions we will be looking at together on the evening here.

 RESOURCES